AasaiAlangaram/Automotive-Embedded-Questions/README.md

 # Automotive-Embedded-Interview-Questions
-This repo gives you some ideas about what questions you may expect during the interview.
+This repo gives you some ideas about what questions you can expect during the interview.